mholubczat/portfolio/README.md

 * Bootstrap v4.4.1

 ## Features
-* Overall site structure
+* Resume page in A4 format, for easy browser printing.
+Ctrl+P -> Save as PDF to create pdf with active hyperlinks.
+* Home and credentials page in web friendly bootstrap layout.

 To-do list:
-* Implement cv subsite
-* Input personal data
+* Work on home page readibility: change background images.

 ## Status
-Project is in progress.
-See current state: [m-holubczat.me](m-holubczat.me)
+Website is up and running: [m-holubczat.me](m-holubczat.me)

 ## Inspiration
 Project based on codecademy "Make a website" course